 Women lead busy lives.
 Family, career, and fitness leave little time for recovery from a surgical procedure.
 Yet an ovarian cyst can trigger symptoms that require attention.
-Laparoscopic surgeons, Dr. Jenkins, Dr. Falae, and Dr. Torres offer a minimally invasive alternative for women in the Katy, TX area.
+Laparoscopic surgeons, Dr. Jenkins and Dr. Falae offer a minimally invasive alternative for women in the Katy, TX area.

 Ovaries are a pair of female reproductive organs that generate eggs.
 During childbearing years, a fluid-filled sac called a follicle may form on the surface of an ovary.
 It produces progesterone and estrogen, hormones that help the egg form and release.
 This is called a functional cyst.
 They are harmless, usually cause no discomfort, and resolve naturally within several menstrual cycles.